imballinst/how-long/README.md

 There are other use cases for using this project, such as:

-1. Tracking the last time you get a panic attack.
+1. Tracking the last time you got a panic attack.
 2. Tracking the last time you bought an expensive meal.
 3. Tracking the last time you exercised.
 4. Tracking the time until a certain date, e.g. wedding anniversary.